On Saturday night February 23, 1974, Vermeer's Guitar Player was stolen from Kenwood House, in Hampstead, London.

 Next, a man with a West Indian accent telephoned the evening of 25 February demanding a ransom of approximately $1.1 in food to be distributed on the Caribbean island of Grenada, or else the painting would be destroyed.
 Granada had received its independence from Britain only a month earlier but was in the grip of internal strife under the rule the Prime Minister Eric Gairy whose election had not been recognized as legitimate by opposition groups.

-Scotland Yard connected the Patricia Hearst kidnapping to the inspiration for the theft of Guitar Player pointing out that the theft occurred shortly after television news stories showing food distribution in California in response to the demand of Hearst's kidnappers, the Symbionese Liberation Army.
+Scotland Yard connected the Patricia Hearst kidnapping to the inspiration for the theft of The Guitar Player pointing out that the theft occurred shortly after television news stories showing food distribution in California in response to the demand of Hearst's kidnappers, the Symbionese Liberation Army.
 In a public statement, British authorities immediately declared that no ransom would be paid.

 Bridgette Rose Dungale